kkplein/ssm-doc/docs/deploy/server/docker.setting-up.md

 To install specific SSM Server version instead of the latest one, just put desired version number after the colon.
 Also in this scenario it may be useful to [prevent updating SSM Server via the web interface](../../glossary.option.md) with the `DISABLE_UPDATES` docker option.

-For example, installing version 8.7.1 with disabled update button in the web interface would look as follows:
+For example, installing version 9.4 with http auth username ssm and password "test" would look as follows:

 ```
 $ docker create \